 Clients began receiving services in 1972.
 The organization was originally called PACE TEC.
 At that time, a group of dedicated parents founded the program because they recognized the special supports their sons and daughters would need to succeed as young adults.
 Since then, PACE has made the difference in the lives of many individuals who live with a disability.

 PACE Enterprises is licensed by the State of West Virginia as a Community Rehabilitation Program and a Behavioral Mental Health Center.
 Clients are adults who have a documented disability, and who are interested in joining the local workforce.
-Disabilities range in severity level and type but include mental retardation/development disability, sensory, medical, physical, and/or emotional.
+Disabilities range in severity level and type but include intellectual or developmental disability (IDD), sensory, medical, physical, and/or emotional.
 Individuals may have a disability from birth or have acquired the disability through an accident, medical problem or other life-changing event.